Marketing, Sales, and Services

 - Entrepreneurship/Self-Employment—This pathway prepares students to formulate policies and direct the operations of a business, corporation, nonprofit, or other organization.
 In small firms, this may involve assuming advertising, promotions, marketing, sales, and public relations responsibilities.

-- Professional Sales—This pathway prepares students to convince businesses or individual consumers to purchase goods and services.
+- Professional Sales—This pathway prepares students to work in today's hyper-connected digital workplace while learning skills to convince businesses or individual consumers to purchase goods and services.

 What types of jobs can my student learn about and prepare for?**